cns-iu/ccf-research-kaggle-2022/models/Team_1/README.md

-Below you can find a outline of how to reproduce my solution for the HuBMAP + HPA - Hacking the Human Body competition.
+Below you can find an outline of how to reproduce team 1 solution for the HuBMAP + HPA - Hacking the Human Body competition.

 # CONTENTS
 notebooks_for_reference: for reference of cell outputs.